ThomyP/sweetshop_netlify_app_tests/cypress/e2e/TestCases.md

 - Each navigation link from the "Home" page successfully redirects to the correct page.

----

-### TC 2.3.1 – Verify clicking each navigation link redirects to the correct page from the Login page

-**Preconditions:**
-- User is on Login page

-**Test Steps:**
-1. Navigate from "Login" page using each nav link.
-2. Verify each redirect

-**Expected Result:**
-- Each navigation link from the "Login" page successfully redirects to the correct page.

 ## 4.3 Functional testing

 ### TC 4.3.1 – Verify the 'Browse sweets' button is visible and redirects user to sweets page.